cloe-lang/doc/overview/concept.md

 ### Parallelism is not free

-Although concurrency can be implemented in quite effecient ways, implicit massive parallelism costs a lot on multi-core CPU machines.
+Although concurrency can be implemented in quite efficient ways, implicit massive parallelism costs a lot on multi-core CPU machines.
 For instance, when a myriad of threads are spawned, programs will suffer from cache incoherence and huge memory usage, and slow down.